gabriel-casarotto/Gridded-ion-thruster-0D-model/README.md

 The propellant considered in the model is **Krypton**.

 ## Repository Structure
-├── 0D_GIT.ipynb # Python notebook containing the global model implementation ├── equations.pdf # Summary of the physical equations used in the model └── README.md
+├── 0D_GIT.ipynb # Python notebook containing the global model implementation \n ├── equations.pdf # Summary of the physical equations used in the model └── README.md